 Time: 8:30 am

-After we finish, we will have a BBQ at Jason & Cindy Doud’s for lunch.
+After we finish we will have a BBQ at Walt & Kathie Krushinsky’s house for a hamburger lunch.

 Reminder—if you don’t have an off-road vehicle but want to participate please join us.
 We always have room for you in one of the many vehicles.